-A few weeks ago, I ran a survey and some of you commented about how negative I’ve been.
+A few weeks ago, I ran a survey, and some of you commented on how negative I’ve been.
 “Quit your whining,” they said.

-And in a way those comments created a crisis of conscience – am I sad?
+And in a way those comments created a crisis of conscience.
+Am I sad?
 Am I depressed?
 Am I jaded about travel?
-And as I reflected about it, I came to the self-realization that explains why you might think I’m complaining.
+And as I reflected on it, I came to the self-realization that explains why you might think I’m complaining.

 See, over the last year or so, I’ve become tired.
 I’ve been ready to settle down, have a routine, and become semi-nomadic.

 But as you’ve noticed, I’ve kept traveling and haven’t really slowed down.
 (Well, I have now since I‘m finally home.)
 I think what has been subconsciously coming out over the last year is my desire on the one hand to be nomadic, and my desire to settle down on the other.
 I never really thought about how that turmoil might have shown in my writing until you (readers) brought it up.

 Self-realization is as depressing as it is enlightening.
 On the one hand, you’ve figured out a portion of yourself.
 On the other, you’ve figured out a portion of yourself and now you have to do something about it.

 For me, it’s the tension between not wanting to be backpacker anymore and the desire to hold on to all I know.

 If I’m not nomadic, if I’m not a backpacker, what am I?
 For the last six years, constant travel has been my life.
 It’s been who I am and what I do.
 Everything before was just prologue.
 I once said I would never stop traveling, and I never plan to.
 I love it too much.
 Constant travel is in some ways all I know.
 I feel like I‘m walking away from a marriage, and how does one just throw away a relationship?